plugins {

 $ ./gradlew dockerBuild

-base image, however you can easily switch the base image to use by using the baseImage
+base image, however you can easily switch the base image to use with the baseImage

 property of the dockerfile